stefmolin/docstringify/README.md

 ```

 > [!WARNING]
-> Make sure you only operate on files that are in version control with this setting.
+> Make sure you only operate on files that are in version control if you are using `--overwrite`.

 Be sure to check out the [pre-commit documentation](https://pre-commit.com/#pre-commit-configyaml---hooks) for additional configuration options.